-When enquiring about our Self-Storage here at Blue Box Storage Doncaster, customers should always ask about what kind of security services come standard with the price of a Storage Box.
+When enquiring about our Self Storage here at Blue Box Storage Doncaster, customers should always ask about what kind of security and safety services come standard with the price of a Storage Box.
 We can put your worries to bed.

 Does your home have a security system?
-It doesn’t well it is possible and fairly easy to equip a system in your home, these alarms however, can vary in quality and they may not include freestanding storage structures like a garage or a shed.
+It doesn’t well it is possible and fairly easy to equip a system in your home, these alarms however, can vary in quality and they may not include freestanding storage structures like a garage or a shed, but if its safety you need – that at least puts you mind at ease.
 Self-Storage Boxes on the other hand, are much better.

 When asking about the security, customers should be asking these questions: Is the Property under video surveillance?
 Is there on-site security?
 To answer all these questions, yes!
 Blue Box Storage Doncaster are now installing unit-door security technology in a effort to stand out from other companies and provide users with added reassurance that their possessions are safe.

 When you choose to store some of your things in an offsite storage unit, at least some portion of those items are typically covered by your homeowner’s insurance – the average policy allows for 10% offsite storage, though you should check your policy for specifics.

 By choosing a self-storage unit, though, you gain access to several other layers of insurance.
 First, most storage companies offer supplementary insurance plans for your storage unit.
 This can protect your items in the event of a natural disaster or theft.
 Perhaps more important than this extra insurance, though, are the structural protections that choosing a storage unit offers when compared to a home attic or garage.

 These sites are equipped with sprinklers and/or fire suppression systems, are climate controlled, and protected from pests.
 Most people can’t say the same about their home storage options.

 What are the Risks of Self-Storage?